 Pediatric anesthesiologists at the world-renowned Children's Hospital of Philadelphia are members of the Penn anesthesia department.
 They take care of children with the full spectrum of pediatric neurosurgical problems.
 Rotations in pediatric neuroanesthesia can be arranged to be a component of the fellowship.

 One important way to consolidate one's knowledge is to teach it.
-Accordingly, fellows tend to work with second and third year anesthesia residents and have progressively increasing case supervision (and teaching) responsibility as their experience grows.
+Accordingly, fellows tend to work with second- and third-year anesthesia residents and have progressively increasing case supervision (and teaching) responsibility as their experience grows.
 Fellows also play a significant role in our didactic program and have guided experience in lecture preparation and delivery.

 The Penn neuroanesthesia program has a many-decade tradition of excellence in clinical care, education and research.
 Our past trainees hold positions at major medical centers including the University of Pennsylvania Health System, the Johns Hopkins Medical Center and the University of Washington Medical Center.
 Two of our former trainees head Divisions of Neuroanesthesia at major medical centers.
 Some have gone into private practice and have leadership positions in their practice.

-In general, fellow candidates will have completed an anesthesia residency accredited by the Accreditation Council for Graduate Medical Education.
+Prospective fellows should have completed an anesthesia residency accredited by the Accreditation Council for Graduate Medical Education.

 For further information, please contact: